 I did not argue with him but he had a point: if truckers are dealt a fare hand with rates, etc., they’d come out of the weeds and go to work.
 There IS no shortage and there would not BE a shortage according to this driver.

-Yet, the lack of capacity prevails in many parts of the country while rates HAVE BEEN increasing over the past year or longer.
+For the past several years, we’ve seen an oversupply of trucks in many parts of the country while rates HAVE BEEN decreasing since the latter part of covid.

-Many say it’s because, when the government pumped billions (or is it “trillions”?) into the economy, we had people buying more and more thus pushing prices higher and higher.
+Many say it’s because, when the government pumped billions (or is it “trillions”?) into the economy, we had the purchasing power of the dollar decrease.
+Increasing money into the money supply pool decreases the purchasing power and this is why prices seem to rise higher and higher.

-Now it’s hard for the general public to figure all this out because one well known economist said that it’s NOT the increase in money supply that has pushed prices higher – it’s the Biden administration’s energy policies.
+Now it’s hard for the general public to figure all this out because there are conflicting analyses.
+One well known economist said it’s NOT the increase in money supply that has pushed prices higher – it’s the Biden administration’s energy policies.

 He said that Biden shut down oil and natural gas production – and indeed this is exactly what has happened.